Unmind logo

 But if we experience stress constantly without time for recovery, or if we don’t have proper coping mechanisms, stress can become chronic.
 It’s chronic stress that can lead to burnout.

-High levels of cortisol caused by chronic stress can cause the kinds of symptoms we see in burnout, such as fatigue, irritability and depressive symptoms.
+High levels of cortisol caused by chronic stress can cause the kinds of symptoms we see in burnout, such as fatigue, irritability, and depressive symptoms.

-What can organisations do to prevent burnout?
+What can organizations do to prevent burnout?

 It’s good to encourage your people to develop their own coping strategies for stress and make them aware of the symptoms of burnout.
-But preventing burnout is about collective more than individual action – it’s no use recognising you’re burned out if you don’t feel empowered to take the time you need to recover.
+But preventing burnout is about collective action more than individual action – it’s no use recognizing you’re burned out if you don’t feel empowered to take the time you need to recover.

-Encourage healthy boundaries.
 Burnout happens when people don’t have sufficient time to rest.
 Make sure people know that they aren’t expected to be available constantly and that switching off from work is important.
-If your company works flexibly and some employees like to work outside standard hours, encourage them to state in their emails or messages that they are choosing to work at the times that suit them but they don’t expect an immediate response.
+If your company works flexibly and some employees like to work outside standard hours, encourage them to state in their emails or messages that they are choosing to work at the times that suit them but don’t expect an immediate response.

-Create an open culture.
-Encourage open and honest conversations amongst teams.
+Encourage open and honest conversations among teams.
 This could be by starting team meetings with each person sharing how they’re feeling lately and if there’s anything they’d like their colleagues to do to support them.
-It’s vital that leaders role model this behaviour – when senior employees talk about how they’re feeling, it makes others feel it’s ok to do the same.
+It’s vital that leaders role model this behavior – when senior employees talk about how they’re feeling, it makes others feel it’s okay to do the same.